tbruyelle/RxPermissions/README.md

 RxPermissions.getInstance(this) -> new RxPermissions(this) // where this is an Activity instance
 ```

 For the moment, branch 2.x doesn't reflect that change and is still in version 0.8.2.
-It will moved later.
+It will be updated later.

 ## Usage